linode/docs/docs/products/storage/object-storage/guides/bucket-policies/index.md

 ### Resource

 The reference to the object storage resource to which the policy applies.
 This is formatted as `"arn:aws:s3:::[bucket]"` to apply to the bucket itself or `"arn:aws:s3:::[bucket]/[object]"` to apply to objects as well.
-In both cases, repalce *[bucket]* with the label for the bucket and *[object]* with either the wildcard value (`*`) that desinates all objects or the path and name of the object.
+In both cases, replace *[bucket]* with the label for the bucket and *[object]* with either the wildcard value (`*`) that designates all objects or the path and name of the object.
 See [Amazon S3 resources](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-arn-format.html).

 -   **All objects:** Apply this statement to all objects within the bucket labeled *example-bucket*.